mdelaf1995/sentence_level_qe_ffl/README.md

 * model_testing.ipynb which permits to run models we have tried and used to compute our best performance.
 The end of the notebook can be run to get a model prediction to be tested on Codalab.

 All the data necessary to run the notebooks has also been added in the folder /data.

+## Codalab competition results

+You can find in the predictions which made our best Pearson Correlation on the Codalab test set (0.1403).
+You can obtain them by simply running the beggining of the model_testing notebook and just the last few cells to write the prediction using the PLS regression with the hardcoded best parameters.